8 Essential Steps to Create a Positive Candidate Experience

 Learn how to create a positive candidate experience with our 8 steps, and effectively measure the impact on your recruitment process.

-2020 created a pivot in how and where people work.
+Hybrid work created a pivot in 2020 in how and where people work.
 In a robust study of over 140,000 US workers (where data on remote and hybrid work environments is most readily available), Gallup discovered that in 2019, just 8% were fully remote and 32% were in hybrid working arrangements.
 By the end of 2022, 24% of employees were fully remote, and 53% were hybrid.

-As noted in the Gallup study above, hybrid work was common prior to the COVID-19 pandemic, but not the norm.
+As noted in the Gallup study above, hybrid work was common prior to the pandemic, but not the norm.
 Meanwhile, fully-remote work was largely uncommon.
-Both experienced significant jumps as a result of COVID safety measures.
-As the pandemic wanes, employees have had two big takeaways from their remote work experience:
+Both experienced significant jumps as a result of safety measures.
+Employees have had two big takeaways from their remote work experience:

 Working remotely was an easier transition than they expected